BetterMuSeek

 The D string is also similar, but don’t pull the knot tight right away — you’ll need it to secure the end of the G string.
 The G string receives the same process as the bass strings, and it secures the loose ends of both strings to its sides.

 Finally, tuck the end of the G string underneath the D string and pull it tight.
-This should leave the strings at the bridge properly attached.
+This should leave the strings at the bridge adequately attached.

 Check out other classical guitar techniques.